Forcing memset to be executed against compiler optimization

 memset(a, 0, sizeof a); // REMOVED by the compilers

-I believe this is due to an optimization technique called
+This is due to an compiler optimization called dead code removal.

 If a compiler sees that the char array is not going to be used in following code

-(like to be written in, be printed to the screen, or be sent via socket),
+(like being written in, or being printed to the screen, or being sent via socket, etc.),

-function call is unnecessary, thus making removes it from
+it deduces that the memset function call is unnecessary, thus removes it from

-If the vector array is reused for other purposes, and the compiler again can prove
+If the char array is reused in following code for other purposes, but the compiler again can prove

-that its content is overwritten, the compiler might also conclude that the memset
+that its content will soon be overwritten, the compiler might also conclude that the memset

 is unnecessary, for if the content of the array will be overwritten anyway, whey bother